MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-create-a-forecast.md

 ---
 title: How to Create a Demand Forecast
-description: You can create sales and production forecasts with the **Demand Forecast** page.
+description: Learn about the forecasting feature in Business Central, and how you can create sales and production forecasts.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual